aixoss/aix-puppet/README.md

    By default, <b>all</b> is assumed, meaning all possible eFix are installed.

 #### Custom type: vios (provider: viosmngt)
+ Used for AIX VIOS software maintenance operations.
  ##### Explanations
   The aim of this provider is to provide software maintenance operations on a list of VIOSs using NIM push mode.
 Everything is performed from the NIM server on which this AixAutomation Puppet module runs.<br>
-  To be able to perform VIOS updates, this NIM push mode need lpp_sources to exist, and these lpp_sources have to be manually built before using AIXAutomation Puppet module (as compared with LPAR updates for which it is possible to automatically build lpp_sources).
+  To be able to perform VIOS updates, this NIM push mode need NIM lppsource resources to exist prior from using AixAutomation.
+These NIM lppsource resources have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is one Puppet AixAUtomation step, and can automatically done).<br>
   Software maintenance operations include: VIOS updates.<br>
-  You'll find samples of VIOS updates into './examples/init.pp'.<br>
+  You'll find samples of manifest declarations in Puppet AixAutomation DSL language for VIOS updates into './examples/init.pp'.<br>
-  You can perform preview only depending on 'options' attribute.<br>
+  The VIOS update operation can be performed in 'preview' mode only depending on 'options' attribute.<br>
-  Several modes of updates exist: commit, reject.
-See several documented examples in './examples/init.pp'.
+  Several modes of updates may exist exist in the future, but so far only one is coded: "commit", using the 'update_options' attribute.
+See documented example in './examples/init.pp'. <br>
-  Puppet AixAutomation takes into account following facts : <br>
+  Puppet AixAutomation brings a complete logic to verify VIOS update is safe, and to warranty a rollback to previous version is possible in case of issue during update: <br>
-   - for each pair of VIOS, a health check is done to verify that both VIOS of the pair share the same view of mapping on all types of storage: SCSI, FC, NPIV, etc.
+   - for each pair of VIOS, a health check can be performed to verify that both VIOS of the pair share the same view of mappings on all types of storage: SCSI, FC, NPIV, etc.
-   If it is not the case, VIOS update cannot be done.
+   This health check should be always run as a preliminary step, and in case of unsuccessful result, VIOS update cannot be done on any VIOS of the pair.
+   The health check is not mandatory, and can be skipped.
-   - Before performing a VIOS update a copy of its rootvg must be taken, as Puppet AixAutomation wants to be sure to offer warranty to be able to come back on previous state if anything proves to be wrong.
-A copy of rootvg is taken using alt_disk_copy and will be able to be used to reboot onto : altinst_rootvg.
+   - Before performing a VIOS update, Puppet AixAutomation insures a copy of rootvg exists or is taken, to offer warranty to be able to come back on previous state if anything proves to be wrong.
+The copy of rootvg is taken using 'alt_disk_copy' and results in a "altinst_rootvg" vg on a dedicated disk.
+No VIOS update is run without an existing
+   altinst_rootvg.
-   - If ever rootvg is mirrored, it is necessary to un-mirror it before taking the altinst_rootvg, and then to re-establised the mirroring after this operation.
-   But un-mirror and mirror operations won't be done without an explicit paramater into manifest file, so that Puppet AixAutomation lets the user be informed and choose.
+   - If ever rootvg is mirrored, as it is not possible to perform 'alt_disk_copy' on a mirrored disk, the un-mirror operation of the rootvg disk is launched before performing it, and this mirroring is re-establised after performing it.
+But these 'un-mirror' and 'mirror' operations won't be done without an explicit parameter into manifest file, so that this is an explicit choice from the user: thanks to this explicit parameter, Puppet AixAutomation knows that the user is informed of what is being done.
-   - If ever VIOS is part of a SSP cluster, it is necessary that either SSP cluster is either UP or DOWN on both VIOS of the pair.
-As it is not possible to update a VIOS with is a UP SSP cluster node, SSP cluster node is stopped before performing update and started back after the operation.
+   - Moreover as it is not possible to update a VIOS with is a UP SSP cluster node, if ever the VIOS proves to be part of a SSP cluster, a check is done on SSP cluster nodes: as a matter of fact, it is necessary that SSP cluster is either UP or DOWN on both VIOS of the pair.
+If ever both SSP cluster nodes are UP before launching the VIOS updates, each SSP node is stopped juste performing VIOS update operation on this very node, and restarted when this VIOS update operation is finised.

  ##### Attributes
    - <b>provider</b>: this attribute is not mandatory, if mentioned it needs